brousalis/surf-server/README.md

 7.)
 Upload all files to your webserver.

 8.)
+Upload the sound and materials folder to your fast download server.

+9.)
 Restart your server and have fun creating zones.
 (It's possible to import your old Timer 1.0.x Zones)

 #Update instructions